-This is the second post in Susan Riley’s mini series for Getting Started with Arts Integration.
-She is focusing on how she was able to lead her teachers in MD to make change school wide.
+This is the second post in Susan Riley’s mini-series for getting started with a school-wide arts integration program.
+She is focusing on how she was able to lead her teachers in MD to make change school-wide.
 This post has great ideas and info, so please read on and be sure to catch all the guest posts by Susan! ~EMP

 Do you remember playing around in your dad’s toolbox when you were little?
 Pulling out each individual tool was like a treasure trove for the imagination.
 What does this one do?
 Why does this thing have a point and the other one is flat?
 If I put this clip thing on the step over there, will it fall over?
 My dad was never such a big fan of me getting into his toolbox, but I can clearly remember all of the drawers with the labels that said “pliers”, “screwdrivers” and “bolts” in white raised letters.

 As I got older, my dad taught me what each of these tools did.
 More importantly, though, he taught me that in order for the tools to do their jobs properly, you also had to have the right hardware.
 A drywall nail is not the same thing as a finishing nail and you shouldn’t just use one willy-nilly.
 The same thing applies to arts integration.
 You have to understand the tools, sure.
 But just as importantly, you have to understand which hardware is going to be used at which time.